 25 – 26 April 2020 The Gravel Gran Fondue

 We thought we’d have a go at running a gravel biking weekend.
 This two day event starts in Bakewell.
 Day one is around 100 km and finishes in Hartington.
 Day two is a little bit shorter at around 60km and returns from Hartington to Bakewell.
 It’s up to you whether you do one day or two and where you stop overnight.
-Entries now open.
+Enter now.

 28th June The Hardcore100

 The return of our original event.
 But this time we’re running it in the opposite direction.
 Starting in Holmesfield this 100 km classic mix of gravel, tarmac and gnarmac was a sell out the first time we ran it.
-Entries open December 1st.
+Enter now.

 20th September The Brutal Tootle

 Another one of our fave events that’s back for 2020.
 We like to think of the 100 km route as ‘ultra CX’ with it’s steep climbs and technical descents.
 Whatever you call it, it’s a big day out.
-Entries open December 1st.
+Enter now.

 11th October The Fifty50

 This is an off road adventure with a twist.
 At the sign on you’ll be handed a sealed envelope with a route map to a checkpoint in it.
 At the checkpoint you’ll get the other half of your ride.Half the envelopes have a clockwise route, half anticlockwise.
 You won’t know which half you get until the sign on.
-Entries open January 1st.
+Enter now.